24 Best Website Feedback Tools for 2025

 2. Hotjar

-Website feedback tool with screen recording and heatmaps.
+Website feedback tool with screen recording, heatmaps, and surveys.

-Hotjar is an advanced website analytics tool for user behavior on your site.
+Hotjar is an advanced website analytics tool that gives you a better picture of how visitors interact with your site.

 Key features:

-- Heatmaps: a visual representation of where users click and spend time on your website
+- Heatmaps: a visual representation of where users click, scroll, and spend time on your website

-- Recordings: live playbacks of users on your site
+- Recordings: live playbacks of user interactions on your site

-- Surveys: real-time feedback box, on any webpage, for visitors to express their frustrations or suggestions
+- Surveys: real-time feedback widgets for visitors to voice their frustrations or suggestions on any webpage

 All of these tools come with integrations to quickly send feedback over to your developers.